dee-y/firestudio/README.md

 # firestudio
-FireStudio is opensource software that provides users a centralized platform to share their data and content across the web.
+FireStudio is opensource software that provides users a centralized platform to share their data and content across the web